magento/knowledge-base/src/troubleshooting/general/magento-2.4.0-known-issue-missing-refund-label-in-klarna.md

 ---
-title: Magento 2.4.0 known issue: missing "Refund" label in Klarna
+title: "Magento 2.4.0 known issue: missing \"Refund\" label in Klarna"
-labels: 2.4.0,Klarna,Magento Commerce,Magento Commerce Cloud,known issues,label,refund
+labels: "2.4.0,Klarna,Magento Commerce,Magento Commerce Cloud,known issues,label,refund"
 ---

 This article provides a workaround for a known issue in Admin for a missing **Refund** label in Klarna VBE (Vendor Bundled Extension).
 When in the Klarna portal conducting a refund, the **Refund** label is not displayed next to the Bundled product which was refunded.